 Now, for example, assume there are a web page and a downloadable file under two different URLs:

 Now the rel canonical HTTP header for the PDF will look like this:

 HTTP/1.1 200 OK

 This method works great for large sites that have more than thousands of web pages.
 Here you can exclude duplicate URLs so that they don’t appear in the search.

-Now, this is not exactly implementing a canonical tag, but it helps in excluding duplicate (non-canonical content) from the web, ultimately improving the website’s search performance.
+This is not exactly implementing a canonical tag, but it helps exclude duplicate (non-canonical content) from the web, ultimately improving the website’s search performance.

 There’re two ways to proceed here: